-Everyone should know how to make French Toast!
-This quick and easy breakfast recipe is gorgeously browned on the outside, soft and fluffy on the inside, and is easily customized.
-It’s got the perfect ratio of milk to eggs with a pinch of sugar and cinnamon for added sweetness and flavor.
+Start your weekend off right with a big plate of crispy, golden french toast!
+This quick and easy french toast recipe has the perfect ratio of milk to eggs with a pinch of sugar and cinnamon for added sweetness and flavor.

 This is my ideal breakfast right here.
 A big stack of perfectly cooked French toast, doused in butter and syrup.
-Adding a few slices of bacon and some scrambled eggs completes the meal for me.
-How about you?
-Are you a maple syrup fan?
-Or do you prefer yours simple, with just a bit of powdered sugar?
+Adding some fresh berries or indulge a little with a few slices of bacon and some scrambled eggs to complete the meal.

-Basic French toast only contains a handful of staple ingredients, making it a really convenient breakfast any day of the week!
+You only need a handful of pantry staple ingredients to make this recipe, so it’s a convenient breakfast any day of the week!

 - Eggs – together with the milk the eggs make up the custard and they form a crust around the bread.

-- Cinnamon – adds just a hint of warmth and spice to your french toast.
+- Cinnamon – adds just a hint of warmth and spice.